rcl-verifiable-credentials/docs/verifier/sharing.md

 # Shared Credentials
 **V1.0**

 A holder will share credentials with a verifier on the holder's sharing page.
 A holder will select a verifier by their username to share their credentials with.
 When a holder select a verifier to share with, the holder will be added to the verifier's ``Sharing List``.
-To view a holder sharing page :
+To view a holder's sharing page :

-- In the ``Verifier`` portal, click on the ``Verifier > Shared With Me`` link in the side menu
+- In the ``RCL Verifiable Credentials Verifier App`` portal, click on the ``Shared With Me`` link in the side menu

 - In the ``Sharing List``, click on the holder